-Before shifting, make sure there are no swimmers or obstacles 1.1 the water near you.
-CAUTION:
+Before shifting, make sure there are no swimmers or obstacles in the water near you.

 To shift from forward to reverse or vice versa, first close the throttle so that the engine idles (or runs at low speeds).

 2.7.1 Forward